A coworking space is coworkers second home

 The coworking space is your members’ second home as they spend most of their time there working, eating and relaxing.
-The venue provides common spaces that members have to take care of; otherwise co-habitation problems may arise.
-The environment of a coworking space defines the community and it therefore has to be cared for by members of the community.
+The venue provides common spaces that members have to take care of; otherwise, co-habitation problems may arise.
+The environment of a coworking space defines the community and it, therefore, has to be cared for by members of the community.

 The most common co-habitation issues in a coworking space occur when the community doesn’t care about cleaning, security and noise.

 Especially in the kitchen, fridge and bathrooms.
-Place signs everywhere to remind members to wash the glasses, cups and plates they use, or the kitchen sink will always be full of dirty dishes.
-Remind them to remove food they leave in the fridge at the end of the week or do it yourself if they don’t do it; otherwise the food inside will rot.
+Place signs everywhere to remind members to wash the glasses, cups and plates they use or the kitchen sink will always be full of dirty dishes.
+Remind them to remove the food they leave in the fridge at the end of the week or do it yourself if they don’t do it; otherwise, the food inside will rot.
 Remind them also to take back the Tupperware that they bring for lunch, or you will collect hundreds at them by month end.
 The bathroom could become a very delicate problem if isn’t clean; remind members to keep it neat and to flush the toilet at all times… This may sound unbelievable but it does happen.
 Let them know that in addition to you providing a regular cleaning service to keep the space neat and tidy, daily cleaning is their responsibility.

 Most coworking spaces are 24/7, which means that members go in and out all the time with a security code throughout the day.
-Make members aware that computers, other devices and personal belongings can be stolen if they don’t ensure that the space is locked when they leave.
+Make members aware that computers, other devices and belongings can be stolen if they don’t ensure that the space is locked when they leave.
 Let members know that security is their responsibility too; your security cameras and controls are not enough if they don’t take care.

 A coworking space brings together professionals and companies working independently.
 Some of your members need to focus and concentrate on their work without being disturbed for anything; others, such as teams, need to speak at all times.
 It’s better to place teams in rooms or different areas, separated from professionals looking for silence.
-On the another hand, all members have meetings or Skype calls with customers, or even listen to music while they work.
+On the other hand, all members have meetings or Skype calls with customers, or even listen to music while they work.
 Will you allow them to do all of these activities in the same working area, or will you provide different rooms or areas to do so?
 In order to create a pleasant working environment for everybody, you must clearly define the rules on how and where to perform each action; taking into account the personalities within the community.

 Co-habitation rules and principles

-So, the relationship between your coworkers and your coworking space should be well defined in order to maintain a good, ambient, clean and organised workplace.
-Coworking is a hospitality business; your duty as a coworking manager is therefore to provide the best working experience for your community.
+So, the relationship between your coworkers and your coworking space should be well-defined in order to maintain a good, ambient, clean and organised workplace.
+Coworking is a hospitality business; your duty as a coworking manager is, therefore, to provide the best working experience for your community.